Vasileios-Mavroeidis/Threat-Actor-Type-Inference/README.md

-# Threat Actor Context and Classification
+# Axioms for Threat Actor Type Inference based on the Threat Agent Library
-A repository that publishes Open Source tools for CTI with a focus on Threat Actor Context and their Classification